slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Dormant-Communications.md

 > And if haven't enough already, specify how the intelligent super being can interact with universe through limited statistical divergence of quantum particle sampling, without breaking the known and observed laws of nature (that sufficiently explains it, "limited statistical divergence of quantum particle sampling")

 > Maybe another reason for consistency of physics, is so that history and memory can be perennial.
 The dumbest example I can think of, is so that TV shows from the 1900s and 2000s stay relevant in the 3000s and so on.
+>
+> There might be deeper patterns that construct the "monomyth," the structures at the root of stories, from archetypes to specific transition/transformation processes, and perhsp poetic symmetry between those and physics—people/social patterns as images of physics, not just God, and for that perennial story to exist yesterday, today, and tomorrow might have a stricter divergence limit constraint, than would be justified by "avoiding preferrentialism" and "biases" alone.
 -->